 both whether the user is a member of a group with access, and whether that group

-Information about G Suite Google Group membership is cached for a short time.
+Information about Google Group membership is cached for a short time.
 It may take a few minutes for changes in group memberships to propagate to all of your clusters.
+In addition to latency from groups changes, standard caching of user credentials on the cluster is about one hour.

 Configuring your cluster to use Google Groups for GKE

-Now you are ready to create Roles, ClusterRoles, RoleBindings, and ClusterRoleBindings that reference your G Suite Google Groups.
+Now you are ready to create Roles, ClusterRoles, RoleBindings, and ClusterRoleBindings that reference your Google Groups.

 Defining and assigning permissions